widdowquinn/2018-03-06-ibioic/docs/install_jalview.rst

 Windows installation
 --------------------

-Download the installer, find it in explorer, right-click to run it as administrator, and follow the instructiuons:
+Download the installer, find it in explorer, right-click to run it as administrator, and follow the instructions:

 - `JALVIEW installer for Windows <http://www.jalview.org/Web_Installers/InstData/Windows_Pure_64_Bit/NoVM/install-jalview.exe>`_